JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-24-black-point-to-musha-cay.md

 Once we passed the island our chartplotter showed a small stretch of shallow water; thankfully we arrived at high tide and never got into any trouble.
 The anchorage we planned on using runs along the western edge of Rudder Cut Cay, and was full of other boats.
 Apparently we aren’t the only ones headed for George Town.
 We inspected the area and decided to try our luck anchoring elsewhere.
 The options in the area aren’t abundant, but it would be nice to be somewhat private.

 My dad and I inspected our charts and chose a new spot that we hoped would be good protection for the upcoming winds.
-I weaved us through the anchored boats and drove us to the northern shore of Darby Island.
+I weaved through the anchored boats and drove us to the northern shore of Darby Island.
 The area had perfect protection from the southbound waves and was completely unoccupied.
 We should have known something was off.
 I swapped spots with my dad and went to drop the anchor.
-The bottom appeared sandy but when we tried to set the hook our chain vibrated and bounced, obviously not setting correctly.
-We then understood why no one else was there, the bottom is too hard to set an anchor.
+The bottom appeared sandy, but when we tried to set the hook our chain vibrated and bounced, obviously not setting correctly.
+Now we understood why no one else was there: the bottom was too hard to set anchor.

 ![casey-anchoring](/images/casey-anchoring.jpg#vert)